-These nine nights of the festivity are considered propitious as these bring in positive energies, more power and enormous strength in the creation.
-Besides, accelerate people around to make prayers, chant, recite mantras (shloks) and other conventional practices profusely.
-Gone are the days, when the avid followers of divine Goddess used to follow some queer rituals in the course of Navratri to please Mother of goddesses- Shakti (power).
-Let’s dig out some of those bygone conventional customs, practiced at the former times (during Navratri) to learn the differences.
+These nine nights of the festivity are considered propitious as these bring in positive energies, more power, and enormous strength in the creation.
+Besides, accelerate people around to make prayers, chant, recite mantras (shlokas), and other conventional practices profusely.
+Gone are the days, when the avid followers of NavaDurga used to follow some queer rituals in the course of Navratri to please the Mother of goddesses- Shakti (power).
+Let’s dig out some of those bygone conventional customs, practiced at the former times to learn the differences.

 An act of slaughtering an animal or any other living creature as a sacred offering to a deity is no longer in existence.
-Hence, is considered as an official crime to practice animal sacrifice as a leading sacrament inside the temples during the divine nine nights of Navratri.
+Hence, is considered an official crime to practice animal sacrifice as a leading sacrament inside the temples during the divine nine nights of Navratri.
 This practice is now rare in contemporary India even in modern societies at this time.
-The animal sacrifice folktales in the temples are possibly something from the far far past and primal history.
-However, offering of Fish as Bhog (Prasada) is still practiced in some Durga temples.
+The animal sacrifice folktales in the temples are possibly something from the far past and primal history.
+However, the offering of Fish as Bhog (Prasada) is still practiced in some Durga temples.

-Collecting the Mud from Prostitution Region –
+Collecting the Mud from Prostitution Region

-Prostitutes are esteemed during Durga puja to reveal the fact that it requires a lot of courage and strength to survive in a male dominated society.
+Prostitutes are esteemed during Durga puja to reveal the fact that it requires a lot of courage and strength to survive in a male-dominated society.

-Durga Reverence only on Astami Day –
+Durga Reverence only on Astami Tithi

-The festival of Kshatriya (only) –
+The festival of Kshatriya (only)

 Unlike today’s tradition, Mythological legends hold the fact: Navratri is religiously celebrated by Hindu Kshatriya and was solely their sacred observance in India during primeval times (reign of Rajputs).